tehsmyers/relational-pulp/db-translation-guide.md

 DictField.
 For the case of key/value stores, see the "Arbitrary User Data" section for details on how to handle that case.

+Used in:
+- `pulp_rpm/plugins/pulp_rpm/plugins/db/models.py`
+- `pulp_ostree/plugins/pulp_ostree/plugins/db/model.py`
+- `pulp/server/pulp/server/db/model/__init__.py`

+# ContentUnit Changes and Notes

+The primary focus of this initial "Relational Pulp" exploration was to address the relationship between Repositories and ContentUnits.
+The most notable of those changes, generally those not easily managed by translating a single field, are outlined here along with general notes about specific choices that were made along the way.

-# UUID Primary Keys
+## UUID Primary Keys

 Postgres has native support for the UUID datatype, as does Django, making a UUID a viable option for primary keys.
-Most Models in the Relational Pulp sandbox project use UUID Primary Keys, but the main motiviation behind using them is that they're already being used at the de-facto Primary Key of some of our MongoEngine, most notably including ContentUnit.
-Given that we *are* using UUID Primary Keys already, keeping them when migrating to Postgres makes it so that users integrating with Pulp will be able to keep any references they may have in their own data stores to Pulp ContentUnit by their ID (UUID).
+UUIDs are already being used at the de-facto Primary Key of the MongoEngine ContentUnit.
+Keeping these UUIDs when migrating to Postgres makes it so that users integrating with Pulp will be able to keep any references they may have in their own data stores to Pulp ContentUnit by their existing UUID PK.

-# ContentUnit Changes

-The primary focus of this initial "Relational Pulp" exploration was to address the relationship between Repositories and ContentUnits.
-The most notable of those changes, generally those not easily managed by translating a single field, are outlined here.
+## Master and Detail ContentUnit Types

+The "master" ContentUnit model (ContentUnit itself) has some special behaviors added to accomodate the master-detail inheritance implementation.
+ContentUnit instance have a `cast` method that will return a "detail" instance of a ContentUnit type, e.g. the RPM instance for that ContentUnit.
+Calling `cast` on a detail instance will return that instance, making `cast` idempotent.

+Similarly, all ContentUnits have a `content_unit` property that, when accessed, will always be the master ContentUnit instance.
+It functions similarly to `cast`, in that it is idempotent.
+This is a property, not a method, because all detail ContentUnit instances are already ContentUnits in an object-oriented sense, whereas `cast`ing ContentUnits will most likely result in a database JOIN operation.

+In general, `cast`ing units should be avoided, and working directly with the detail unit type will result in more efficient database operation.

 ## ContentUnit vs. Repository Metadata